 Offer the snack halfway between meals or about two hours before a meal to avoid decreasing your toddler’s appetite at mealtime.
 Use some of the snack ideas listed to incorporate variety into your toddler’s daily menu.

-Now without further adieu, let’s move on to some fun and healthy snack ideas!
+Now without further ado, let’s move on to some fun and healthy toddler snack ideas!

 1. Rainbow Fruit Cups with Greek Yogurt Dip

 What goes together better than banana and nut butter?
-To make this healthy snack, slice a banana into 1/2 inch slices, top with thinly spread almond butter and a sprinkle of Hemp hearts!
+To make this healthy snack, slice a banana into 1/2 inch slices, top with a thin layer of peanut butter or almond butter and a sprinkle of Hemp hearts!
 If you want to make them nut-free, simply sub in sunflower seed butter, pumpkin seed butter or Wow butter instead of the nut butter.